Digitizing old family photos

 Why you should be using a scanner app

-Well, actually it is possible to simply photograph the image you like to digitize with your built-in the camera app.
+It is possible to simply photograph the image with your built-in camera app.
 However, these apps are not built for that purpose.
-Apps like Google’s PhotoScan or Apple’s Notes are solely built to create high-quality reproductions of documents and photographs.
+Apps like Google's PhotoScan or Apple's Notes are solely built to create high-quality reproductions of documents and photographs.

 The limits of PhotoScan and Co